UncleSamSwiss/ioBroker.loxone/README.md

 Install this adapter via ioBroker Admin:
 1. Open instance config dialog
 2. Enter the IP address or host name and HTTP port (80 by default) of your Loxone Miniserver
-3. Create a new user in the Loxone Miniserver (using the Loxone Config application) to which you only give read rights to all required variables.
+3. Create a new user in the Loxone Miniserver (using the Loxone Config application) to which you only give read and write rights to all required variables.
 4. Enter this user's name and its password in the config dialog
 5. Save the configuration
 6. Start the adapter